 - Stress and Anxiety Companion This is a Cognitive Behavioral Therapy (CBT) app designed to help users manage anxious feelings and identify their triggers.
 The app has three main features; ‘Tools’, ‘Thoughts’, and ‘Cards’.
 The ‘Tools’ section has a number of activities aimed to reduce stress and anxiety levels; there are two relaxation audio tracks, one 15-minute Mindfulness exercise and one 10-minute Progressive Muscle Relaxation exercise, a visually aided breathing exercise, and brain games to help interrupt anxious or negative thinking.

 - Worry Watch is a unique app that helps to reflect on those momentary priceless self-realizations.
-By writing down our ‘what if’ anxious thoughts and tracking it to ‘what did’ happen reality, we may get a deeper understanding of our anxiety patterns and triggers.
+By writing down our ‘what if’ anxious thoughts and tracking them to ‘what did happen in reality, we may get a deeper understanding of our anxiety patterns and triggers.
 Such an understanding may help challenge our negative thinking habits and affirm optimism instead.

-- The Safe Place is a Minority Mental Health App geared towards the Black Community.
+- The Safe Place is a Minority Mental Health App geared toward the Black Community.
 The Purpose of the “Safe Place” is to bring more awareness, education, and hope to this serious issue.
-Not only can the black community benefit from this app, but also mental health professionals, friends, and family, of ALL colors can be better educated on this issue and do a service by directing their black friends, co workers, etc. to the app.
+Not only can the black community benefit from this app, but also mental health professionals, friends, and family, of ALL colors, can be better educated on this issue and do a service by directing their black friends, co-workers, etc. to the app.

 - Racism Mental Health Resources: American Counseling Association provides mental health resources.
 ACA has compiled a number of resources focused on cultural competencies and combating racism helpful for anybody wanting to learn more.

-- Black Emotional and Mental Health Collective (BEAM): Group aimed at removing the barriers that Black people experience getting access to or staying connected with emotional health care and healing.
-They do this through education, training, advocacy and the creative arts.
+- Black Emotional and Mental Health Collective (BEAM) is a group aimed at removing the barriers that Black people experience getting access to or staying connected with emotional health care and healing.
+They do this through education, training, advocacy, and the creative arts.

 - National Deaf Therapy This site features articles and videos to help deaf individuals with their mental health care as well as a form to fill out in order to find a therapist or counselor from which to receive regular treatment.